Resources for Lesbian, Gay, Bisexual, Transgender and Queer Patients, Families and Visitors

 - Employee benefits and policies

 - Patient and community programs

-Michigan Medicine earned a score of 95 on the 2020 Healthcare Equality Index, receiving a "Top Performer" designation.
+Michigan Medicine earned a score of 100 on the 2022 Healthcare Equality Index, receiving a "Leader" designation.

 We want to hear from you!
 If you have an idea for a patient experience project or topic for the advisory council to consider, please send us an email to MichMedLGBTQ@med.umich.edu.